am3338/ECTraj/README.md

 ```

 ## Citation
-If you find our work helpful, please consider citing it
+If you found our work and/or this repository helpful, please consider citing it:
 ```
 @misc{mrdovic2026enhancingconsistencymodelsmultiagent,
       title={Enhancing Consistency Models for Multi-Agent Trajectory Prediction},